munificent/craftinginterpreters/book/parsing-expressions.md

 ^code equality

 Let's step through it.
-The left `comparison` nonterminal in the body is translated to the first call to `comparison()` and we store that in a local variable.
+The first `comparison` nonterminal in the body translates to the first call to `comparison()` in the method.
+We take that result and store it in a local variable.

-Then, the `( ... )*` loop in the rule is mapped to a `while` loop.
+Then, the `( ... )*` loop in the rule maps to a `while` loop.
 We need to know when to exit that loop.
 We can see that inside the rule, we must first find either a `!=` or `==` token.
 So, if we *don't* see one of those, we must be done with the sequence of equality operators.
-We express that check using a handy `match()` method:
+We express that check using a handy `match()` method.

 ^code match

-This checks to see if the current token is any of the given types.
+This checks to see if the current token has any of the given types.
 If so, it consumes the token and returns `true`.
-Otherwise, it returns `false` and leaves the token as the current one.

-The `match()` method is defined in terms of two more fundamental operations:
+Otherwise, it returns `false` and leaves the current token alone.
+The `match()` method is defined in terms of two more fundamental operations.

 ^code check

-This returns `true` if the current token is of the given type.
-Unlike `match()`, it doesn't consume the token, it only looks at it.
+The `check()` method returns `true` if the current token is of the given type.
+Unlike `match()`, it never consumes the token, it only looks at it.

 ^code advance

-This consumes the current token and returns it, similar to how our scanner's `advance()` method did with characters.
+The `advance()` method consumes the current token and returns it, similar to how our scanner's corresponding method crawled through characters.

-These methods bottom out on the last handful of primitive operations:
+These methods bottom out on the last handful of primitive operations.

 ^code utils